Disappearance of Lilly and Jack Sullivan: May 2025

 At 12:25 p.m.
-ADT on May 2, the Royal Canadian Mounted Police (RCMP) issued a statement notifying the public about the disappearance, asking anyone who may have information to come forward.
+ADT on May 2, the Royal Canadian Mounted Police (RCMP) issued a statement notifying the public about the disappearance, asking anyone who might have information to come forward.
 At the time, police stated their belief that the children had wandered away from their home, and that there was no evidence of abduction.
 At 4:55 p.m., police issued an update advising a vulnerable missing persons advisory had been issued for Pictou County, and asking the public to stay clear of the area where the disappearance is said to have taken place.

-At 12:45 a.m. on May 3, Brooks-Murray called police to report that the siblings' estranged biological father, Cody Sullivan, may have taken the children across the border to New Brunswick.
+At 12:45 a.m. on May 3, Brooks-Murray called police to report that the siblings' estranged biological father, Cody Sullivan, might have taken the children across the border to New Brunswick.
 Police response to this call included a visit to Sullivan's home at 2:50 a.m., where he stated he had not seen Jack or Lilly for three years.
 Police later made a request to obtain camera footage at the Cobequid Pass, which is a toll plaza located on the Trans-Canada Highway on the route to New Brunswick.

 Later on May 3, police and volunteers numbering at least 100 searched the area surrounding the siblings' home using ground search, dogs, drones, and helicopters to aid in the search.
 The siblings' mother, Malehya Brooks-Murray, spoke to CTV News and stated that she was still "hopeful" the children would be located, saying "we just want them home as soon as possible".
 She further elaborated, saying that "[the night of May 2] was one of the worst nights because I didn’t have them in their beds, and I don’t want to go another night without them".
 The same day, Nova Scotia premier Tim Houston released a statement: "People in Pictou County and across Nova Scotia are praying for a positive outcome for two missing children.
 During this time of worry, please know that our first responders and volunteers are working tirelessly during this 24/7 operation".